-For years, I have had football coaches refer to me as their mentor.
-I’ve finally decided to own that role and be intentional about it.
-My mission is to help football coaches that are high achievers win on the field and in life by implementing the essentials of my philosophy & methodology.
+My mission is to help football coaches that are high achievers, win on the field and in life by implementing the essentials of my philosophy & methodology that I have been able to learn from some hall of fame coaches as well as bonafide masters.

-To that end, I write about X’s & O’s, coaching football, leadership, productivity and personal development.
-On occasion, I write about topics that don’t necessarily fit neatly into one of these categories.
+To that end, I write about X’s & O’s, coaching football, leadership, productivity, and personal development.
 Ultimately, I give you an “insider’s perspective” of my life as a career football coach.
 You can find out more on my Start Here page.

 My goal is to create insightful, useful content that you can put to work in your personal and professional life.
 If you consider yourself a high achiever – someone who wants to optimize their life as a football coach – then this blog is for you.

-Head Football Coach: Emporia State University (KS), Texas State University, Bethany College (KS) and Enka High School (NC).
+Head Football Coach: Emporia State University (KS), Texas State University, Bethany College (KS), Enka High School (NC) and Defiance College (OH).

 Assistant Head Coach: Texas Tech University.